Very Best Vietnamese Liver Pâté for Banh Mi

 Close-up photo of a delicious Banh Mi Pate sandwich.
 The sandwich features a crusty baguette filled with layers of savory pate, fresh vegetables, cilantro, and pickled carrots.

-Bánh Mì Que: This Bánh Mì breadstick is a specialty of Hải Phòng province.
-It’s filled with delicious pâté, Vietnamese pork floss, and fermented chili sauce.
+Bánh Mì Que – A specialty from Hải Phòng: slim, crispy baguettes filled with pâté, pork floss, and fermented chili sauce.
+Small but packed with flavor!

 Fall in love with more authentic Vietnamese foods